 There’s 8 figure companies running websites with talented writers and content experts publishing content day in and day out.

-Slowly but surely they are taking over every conceivable corner of the internet with their fantastic content written by professional writers with SEO training.
+Slowly but surely they are taking over every conceivable corner of the internet with their fantastic content written by professional writers with search engine training.
+They can also afford expensive SEO services and monitor their search engine results constantly to beat the competition.

 There’s no need to panic though.
-As a local business, you DO have an edge when it comes to ranking for local keywords in your market.
+As a local business, you DO have an edge when it comes to ranking for search results and local keywords in your market.

-For example, while Zillow might be one of the most powerful websites in the planet, a local Real Estate Agent from Ponsonby does have an advantage in the algorithm when it comes to deciding what’s the most relevant website for people in Ponsonby searching for a Real Estate Agent.
+For example, while Zillow might be one of the most powerful websites in the planet, a local Real Estate Agent from an Auckland suburb does have an advantage in the algorithm when it comes to deciding what’s the most relevant website for local prospects searching for a Real Estate Agent.
+This is why an SEO Auckland strategy for a local Auckland business has a local advantage against an international competitor.

 The same is true for any type of business and any industry.